 Yes i guess i call myself straightedge. i’ve never drunk alcohol, or smoked or done any (illegal/narcotic) drugs in my life. i just decided at a young age that i didn’t like the way it made some of my friends act and they way it can take over and ruin peoples lives.
 I have no problem with most people drinking or taking drugs as long as it doesn’t affect myself or my friends/family in a negative way.

 Is it difficult being sxe in a band which drinks alcohol and does drugs?

 No. as i mentioned before, i have no problem with it as long as it doesn’t bother me.
-I enjoy hanging with the bmth guys and any of my mates who drink to have a good time. it can be a good laugh! theres no peer pressure and even if there was i’m not the type of person who would succumb to it.
+I enjoy hanging with my friends who drink to have a good time. it can be a good laugh! theres no peer pressure and even if there was i’m not the type of person who would succumb to it.